laetificat/imgly/CONTRIBUTING.md

 simple guidelines to help working on the project.

 ## Submitting bug reports and feature requests
-Imgly is maintained on Bitbucket and only use the issue tracker over there, please use the Bitbucket repository to create your issue and/or feature request.
+Imgly is maintained on Github and only use the issue tracker over there, please use the Github repository to create your issue and/or feature request.

 When reporting a bug make sure to include your Rust version and all the steps to reproduce this bug.